defenestrator/Laravel-BDD-CI/readme.md

 I'm assuming you have a github account and a [Travis-CI](https://travis-ci.org) account linked to it.

-Given that, it is safe to assume you have PHP 5.4 or higher, and know more or less how to configure your local development environment, and have installed Composer:
+Given that, it is safe to assume you know more or less how to configure your local development environment.
+Perhaps you've even installed Composer:

 `curl -sS https://getcomposer.org/installer | php`